How To Test The MAP Sensor (2001-2005 1.7L Honda Civic)

 NOTE: If you don't have a vacuum pump, don't worry.
 You can use your mouth to apply vacuum to the MAP sensor.

 IMPORTANT: The MAP sensor must remain connected to its electrical connector to read the voltage within its signal wire.
 You'll need to use a back probe on the connector or a wire piercing probe on wire.
-You can see an example of this tool here: Wire Piercing Probe.
+This is the tool I use: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 OK, these are the test steps: